noamross/jekyll-site/_posts/2012-11-16-sod-dynamics-1.md

 Next, I create a matrix of initial population values, which should be sized by number of locations by number of species/size classes *times 2*.
-They should be in order of the classes as they appear in the data table, but alternating $S,I,S,I\dots$.
+They should be in order of the classes as they appear in the data table, but alternating $S,I,S,I,\dots$.
 In this case, initial populations are uniform across the landscape and equal to the `init` values from the parameters table.